RaccoonlabDev/docs/doc/ice/README.md

 ## 2. Hardware specification

-(in process)
+(in progress)

 ## 3. Wire

 **Power socket**

-This board consumes more power than a typical UAVCAN node, so it is powered using additional socket.
+This board consumes more power than a typical UAVCAN node, so it is powered using an additional socket.

 **CAN interface.**

-You can connect this board to the CAN bus using on of following sockets:
+You can connect this board to the CAN bus using one of the following sockets:

 1. UCANPHY Micro (JST-GH 4).
 ```